franke-hub/SDL/doc/cpp/pub_list-SHSL_iter.md

 Note: end()++ == end().
 No exception occurs unless end().operator->() is used.

-Implementation note: This is where Links added to the List while the iterator is active are processed.

 ---
 #### iterator& operator++(int) noexcept;
-Updates the current Link to point to the next (FIFO ordered) Link, returning the iterator state before the update.
+Updates the iterator to point to the next (FIFO ordered) Link, returning the iterator state before the update.

 ---